ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-queries/master-query-all.md

 ## View the Query output

-- the query can be saved in this way:

  1. Open the terminal and use the sqlite3 command to run the query file in sql format against the sharetrait database you have stored locally.
 Make sure you have the paths for where the database is stored and the info path where the query is stored.

 ```
 sqlite3 /path/to/ST_all.db < /path/to/master-query-all.sql
 ```

   2. you can also save the sql query view in the same folder where the database is saved.
-In this case
+In this case:

 ```
 sqlite3 ST_all.db < master-query-all.sql